 It’s easy to forget that there was a time when video games were much more linear than they are today — and when one came along that broke the existing barriers, it was remarkable indeed.

-Here are three examples from the days of 8- and 16-bit Nintendo gaming:
+Here are three examples of groundbreaking, classic Nintendo game sequels from the days of 8- and 16-bit Nintendo games:

 Zelda II: The Adventure of Link (NES, 1987)

 Maybe Nintendo felt that the follow-up to its adventure tale The Legend of Zelda had to be radically different — so instead of an overhead exploration game with RPG elements, we got an overhead exploration game with RPG elements that turned into a side-scrolling action game when you encountered foes or entered dungeons.

 Link was heavily influenced by the side-scrolling exploration that made Metroid so popular — many of the environments even looked and felt like parts of that game’s Planet Zebes.